CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a1-NetAssist.md

 ChatOps is a collaborative, conversation-centric way of doing business that brings people, Bots, messaging, applications, and network devices together in one platform.
 Such a platform, of course, is Webex Teams.
 ChatOps allows you to clearly and quickly see what and where the problem is.
-The goal is to increase transparency and productivity through integrating through and efficient and robust collboration platform.
+The goal is to increase transparency and productivity through integrating through and efficient and robust collaboration platform.

-### Defing the Test
+### Defining the Test

 By leveraging a winning combination of Embedded Event Manager (EEM) and on-box network programmability using Python in Guest Shell, your network device can notify you when its configuration has changed.
 Using all of the tools and